 When you agree to speak with a reporter, it's important to know if they want quotes for attribution or if they're just looking for background information to be more educated about an issue.
-In some cases, you can offer background during your conversation to get the reporter up to speed; and then summarize your main points on the record at the end.
+In some cases, you can offer background during your conversation to get the reporter up to speed and then summarize your main points on the record at the end.
 Remember, you are the expert.
 Guide your interviewer.

-Types of comments/answers during an interview
+Types of comments/answers during an interview\

-- "On the record" reporter can quote you and use your name in the story - "On background" reporter can refer to your conversation and incorporate your intel in the story, but will not directly quote you - "Off the record" reporter agrees not to use your conversation in the story - Please note that you can preface any part of what you say during an interview with "on the record," "on background" and/or "off the record."
+"On the record" - reporter can quote you and use your name in the story

+"On background" - reporter can refer to your conversation and incorporate your intel in the story but will not directly quote you

+"Off the record" - reporter agrees not to use your conversation or your name in the story

+\ Assume that everything is on the record from the beginning.
+Please note that you can preface any part of what you say during an interview with "on the record," "on background" and/or "off the record."
 For example, as we mentioned above, you can speak "on background" or "off the record" for the majority of the interview, and then end with your main points, "on the record," at the end.